 Skip to content

 International Dylan Thomas Day celebrates the life and work of the Welsh poet through events and creative gatherings.
+It is an invitation to slow down and listen, not just to words on a page, but to language performed the way Thomas loved it: spoken aloud, musical, and full of bite.

-This annual celebration springs from the first staged reading of Under Milk Wood in New York, and it invites everyone to taste the power of his voice and feel its warm glow.
+This annual celebration springs from the first staged reading of _Under Milk Wood_ in New York, and it invites everyone to taste the power of his voice and feel its warm glow.
 Writers, speakers, teachers, and curious readers join in.
+So do people who simply like the idea of gathering for an hour and letting language take over the room.

 That day holds special importance because his words still speak to modern lives.
 His style felt fresh then and still seems new now.
-People look at his images—like poems woven with sound and emotion—and feel human truths reach them.
+People look at his images, like poems woven with sound and emotion, and feel human truths reach them.

 How to Celebrate International Dylan Thomas Day